inexorabletash/indexeddb-promises/README.md

 ### Thanks ###

-Thanks to Alex Russell, Jake Archibald, Domenic Denicola, Marcos Caceres, and Daniel Murphy for guidance and feedback.
+Thanks to Alex Russell, Jake Archibald, Domenic Denicola, Marcos Caceres, Daniel Murphy and Dan Ehrenberg for guidance and feedback.